 The work in the area of cybersecurity is based on an in-depth understanding of Fresenius’ value chain (protect data, clinics and production) to ensure that its digital backbone is adequately protected.

-Fresenius is the largest clinic operator in Europe and treats most dialysis patients worldwide.
-As such, it bears a great responsibility: Not only does it have to protect sensitive personal data, it also ensures the seamless production of medical products.
+Being a therapy-focused healthcare company that offers system-critical products and services for the care of critically and chronically ill patients, Fresenius bears a great responsibility: Not only does it have to protect sensitive personal data, it also ensures the seamless production of medical products.
 At the same time, as the world becomes increasingly digitized and networked, the risk of cyber-attacks is also growing.

 This is where Fresenius’s Group Cybersecurity Office (GCSO) comes into play: By identifying risks, deriving suitable protective measures as well as implementing and controlling them, we help to protect sensitive data, critical infrastructure and the manufacturing of our products.